bissi1/bissi1.github.io/_pages/research.md

   <div class="research_subsection">
     <div class="research_subsection_text">
       <p>
-        I began collaborating with the <strong>Texas Department of State Health Services</strong>, US, as an MSc student in 2012, helping prepare for future pandemics long before the emergence of COVID-19.
-Motivated by Texas's response to the <strong>2009 H1N1 pandemic</strong>, my PhD research focused on designing web-based, optimization-backed decision-support tools for government use.
+        I began collaborating with the <em>Texas Department of State Health Services</em>, US, as an MSc student in 2012, helping prepare for future pandemics long before the emergence of COVID-19.
+Motivated by Texas's response to the 2009 H1N1 pandemic, my PhD research focused on designing web-based, optimization-backed decision-support tools for government use.
 These tools, accessible at <a href="https://flu.tacc.utexas.edu/" style="color: #0066cc; text-decoration: underline;">flu.tacc.utexas.edu</a>, assist the State of Texas in the fair and efficient allocation of critical resources, such as antivirals and vaccines.
       </p>
       <p>
         The most significant funding here is provided by a three-year grant from the <em>Deutsche Forschungsgemeinschaft</em> (German Research Foundation), with additional funding from the <em>Bavarian Czech Academic Agency</em> and the <em>EU Horizon 2020 Program</em>.